hundredrabbits/thebook/north_pacific_logbook.md

 Below is a list of the more cryptic items we had aboard Pino on the passage from Japan to Canada, followed by recipes that were mentioned earlier in the book.

-## Textured vegetable protein (TVP)
+### Textured vegetable protein (TVP)

-> TVP is a soy product, made from defatted soy flour that's been cooked under pressure, and then dried.
+TVP is a soy product, made from defatted soy flour that's been cooked under pressure, and then dried.
 It is a shelf stable product that comes in a variety of shapes, ranging from tiny pellets to larger nuggets.
 Aboard Pino, we prefer the smaller grind, as it doesn't use up as much volume in a jar.
 We use it instead of mince meat in spagehtti sauces, sheperd's pie or tacos.
 TVP soaks up flavor, and ads bulk to dishes.

-## Nori
+### Nori

-> Nori is an edible species of red algea.
+Nori is an edible species of red algea.
 It has a strong flavor, and is often used in dried sheets to wrap sushi.
 Dried sheets of seaweed are made by a shredding and rack-drying process that resembled papermaking.
 Nori sheets should be kept in an air-tight container because they can easily absorb water from the air.
-We like to use it as a garnish on many dishes.
+We like to use it as a garnish on many dishes

-## Kouya-doufu
+### Kouya-doufu

-> Kouya-doufu is freeze-dried tofu.
+Kouya-doufu is freeze-dried tofu.
 The variety sold in stores is made with soy, coagulants, and baking soda.
 It resembles a hard sponge, and needs to be re-hydrated for 5 minutes, and then firmly pressed before use.
 It can be ground into tofu meal and flour.
 This type of tofu kept us fed on this trip, we bought many boxes and had many left over in the end.
 Tetra-pak tofu was hard to come by in Japan, and this was a welcomed replacement.

-> Japan has a long history of freezing foods that contain a large amount of water, then thawing and drying them to remove all moisture to produce a lightweight, dehydrated food with a long shelf life.
+Japan has a long history of freezing foods that contain a large amount of water, then thawing and drying them to remove all moisture to produce a lightweight, dehydrated food with a long shelf life.
 This practice is said to have originated on Mt.
 Koya:

 > "According to undocumented legend, it was developed by a Shingon priest named Mokujiki Shonin, who succeeded Kakkai-sonja.
 He obtained large amounts of soybeans from the head Shingon temple and encouraged each of the mountain temples to make their own tofu, miso, and shoyu.
 In order to preserve some of the frozen tofu until the spring equinox, he developed a system for drying it as follows.
 Firm tofu was frozen outdoors in the snow on cold windy nights, allowed to stand on shelves in a shed for 5-15 days at temperatures below freezing, thawed in warm water and pressed lightly to expel the melted ice, then dried in the shed using heat from charcoal braziers."
 (W. Shurtleff et.at A. Aoyagi, 2004)

-## Kombu dashi
+### Kombu dashi

-> Dashi is a soup stock and essential condiment in Japanese cuisine.
+Dashi is a soup stock and essential condiment in Japanese cuisine.
 Dashi contains one or two ingredients, and is often made from konbu (dried kelp), katsuoboshi (dried bonito flakes), shiitake (mushrooms), iriko/niboshi (dried anchovies/sardines) or a combination of these.
 Dashi creates a sweet, savoury umami flavor.

-> Dashi is used as a broth base for Japanese hot pot dishes, simmered dishes, noodle soups, it's also used as a seasoning liquid (for rice).
+Dashi is used as a broth base for Japanese hot pot dishes, simmered dishes, noodle soups, it's also used as a seasoning liquid (for rice).
 Konbu dashi is the easiest stock to make, it has a subtle taste and is often mixed with shiitake mushroom dashi.

-> We carry kombu dashi granules aboard Pino, as a way to quickly flavor dishes.
+We carry kombu dashi granules aboard Pino, as a way to quickly flavor dishes.
 The alternative is to buy strips of dried kombu strips and to soak them in hot water.
 The seaweed flavor leeches into the liquid, which we use to flavor foods.
 On a boat, using whole konbu isn't ideal.
 Using granules is the next best thing.
 In grocery stores, they are usually sold in small indivually-wrapped packages.
 I bought a larger 500 g bag of granules, which solved the packaging issue.

-## Miso
+### Miso

-> Miso is a traditional Japanese seasoning produced by fermenting soybeans with both salt and koji (fungus aspergillus oryzae) and sometimes with rice, barley and seaweed.
+Miso is a traditional Japanese seasoning produced by fermenting soybeans with both salt and koji (fungus aspergillus oryzae) and sometimes with rice, barley and seaweed.
 Miso is salty, but it's flavor and aroma depends on the ingredients used or the fermentation process.
 There is a wide variety of Japanese miso, it is typically classified by grain type (barley, buckwheat, rice etc), color (white, brown, black & red), taste (sweet, salty, earthy, fruity etc) and background (where it's from).
 The most common miso flavor categories are: Shiromiso (white), Akamiso (red) and Awasemiso (mixed).
 Generally speaking, the darker the color, the longer it’s been fermented and the stronger it will taste Miso is a rich source of protein.

-> The type we use in recipes, is a white, rice-based miso, that is sweet and earthy.
+The type we use in recipes, is a white, rice-based miso, that is sweet and earthy.
 White miso is excellent in soybean hummus.
 We also carry a darker variety, a black miso that is very intense, but very good.
 The darker kind is used for dipping sauces and soups.

-> We prepare miso soup often on passages, especially when hungry during night-shifts.
+We prepare miso soup often on passages, especially when hungry during night-shifts.
 Just 1 tbsp in some hot water, with some dried wakame, makes for a comforting, and satisfying snack.
 Miso will lose its flavor if cooked for too long, so it is best to add it toward the end of the cooking process.

-## Nutritional yeast
+### Nutritional yeast

-> Nutritional yeast is a deactivated yeast, sold as yellow flakes or powder.
+Nutritional yeast is a deactivated yeast, sold as yellow flakes or powder.
 It has a cheesy, nutty taste and flavor, and some fortified varieties are a good source of B12.
 Its often confused with brewer’s yeast, but the two are distinct.
 Nutritional yeast adds a lot of depth and flavor to a variety of dishes, and acts as a dry, shelf-stable replacement for cheese.
 Nutritional yeast wasn't easy to come by in Japan, but we left New Zealand with plenty in stock.

-> Store the nutritional yeast flakes in a dark, dry environment, as B12 is sensitive to both moisture and light.
+Store the nutritional yeast flakes in a dark, dry environment, as B12 is sensitive to both moisture and light.

-## Chickpea flour
+### Chickpea flour

-> Chickpea flour—also known as besan, channa dal or gram flour—is made from ground raw, or roasted chickpeas.
+Chickpea flour—also known as besan, channa dal or gram flour—is made from ground raw, or roasted chickpeas.
 Roasted varieties has more flavor, while the raw variety is bitter.
 Chickpea flour has a higher protein content than other flours.
 This type of flour has a long shelf life due to the low-moisture, and low-fat content.
 Chickpea flour has a texture and taste that is ideal for savoury pancakes and omelettes.
 When mixed with an equal volume of water, it makes a convincing egg replacement.

-> Chickpea flour and besan flour are both made from chickpeas, but chickpea flour is more coarse and requires more water than besan.
+Chickpea flour and besan flour are both made from chickpeas, but chickpea flour is more coarse and requires more water than besan.
 This should be taken into account when cooking.

-## Mirin
+### Mirin

-> Mirin is a condiment in Japanese cuisine.
+Mirin is a condiment in Japanese cuisine.
 It's a type of rice wine, but with a lower alcohol and higher sugar content than sake.
 The sugars form naturally during the fermentation process, and are not added.
 There are 3 types: Hon mirin (true mirin), which contains about 14% alcohol, second is Shio mirin which has less alcohol (lower than 1.5%) and third is Shin mirin, which has less than 1% alcohol while retaining the same flavor.
 Mirin adds sweetness to dishes, it helps tenderize, and add luster to foods while masking unwanted flavors.

-## Kirimochi
+### Kirimochi

-> Kirimochi are rice cakes made from mochigome (short-grain japonica glutinous rice), machines pound the rice into a paste, molds it into shape, before drying and cutting it.
+Kirimochi are rice cakes made from mochigome (short-grain japonica glutinous rice), machines pound the rice into a paste, molds it into shape, before drying and cutting it.
 Some varieties have added ingredients, like kuromame (Japanese black beans).

-> Japanese people eat the fresh variety for the New Year and during special events, while the dried, hard version is available year round.
+Japanese people eat the fresh variety for the New Year and during special events, while the dried, hard version is available year round.
 There are many ways to cook kirimochi, our favorite way is to pan-fry it on the stove top until puffy and crunchy on the outside.
 It's delicious when added into soups, or if cooked in the oven.
 In Japan, kirimochi is served both sweet, with anko (sweet red bean paste) or kinako (roasted soybean paste), and savoury, with soy sauce or other condiments.

-## Kinako
+### Kinako

-> Kinako is roasted soybean flour, it has a deep, nutty flavor.
+Kinako is roasted soybean flour, it has a deep, nutty flavor.
 The Japanese use it to make or coat desserts.
 Some varieties keep the roasted skin which alters the color of the final product.
 We like to add it to baked goods, it makes a good peanut alternative.

 \newpage